 Commission staff then requested PG&E provide additional detailed information, including a proposed compensation amount, and develop a claims process specifically applicable to possible damages resulting from the proposed survey.
 Staff recommended that PG&E develop a process similar to the Joint Oil/Fisheries Liaison Office (JOFLO), which has been used successfully since 1983 to manage claims from fishing interests for damages associated with offshore oil and gas production in California.
 The JOFLO process includes several key characteristics that result in a successful mitigation strategy to address damages to fishing interests.
 JOFLO provides an independent liaison office to review claims, to assist fishing interests in meeting filing requirements, and to provide mediation when necessary to settle claims.
-It also includes a standardized claims process and benefits from having an established contingency fund adequate to address valid damage claims from the fishing community.
-Although JOFLO was established as a means to provide long-term mitigation, Commission staff believe it serves as an appropriate model on which to base mitigation needed for PG&E's relatively short-term survey.
+It also includes guidelines for claims and a standardized claims process.
+Further, claims managed through JOFLO benefit from contingency funds administered by the National Marine Fisheries Service, the Bureau of Ocean Energy Management (BOEM), and the County of Santa Barbara that are adequate to address valid damage claims from the fishing community.
+Although JOFLO was established as a means to provide long-term mitigation, Commission staff believes it serves as an appropriate model on which to base mitigation needed for PG&E's relatively short-term survey.